SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

 ## Is there a cost to it?
 It's "free" to use, except that you have a 1% fee taken at every transaction.

+## I have an idea/issue to report!
+Open an issue in this repository.
+Issues are welcome if you put effort to it.

+## License?
+GPLv3.